conducto/examples/tour/hello/README.md

 You're looking at `README.md` right now.
 If you select `pipeline.py` you'll see a pipeline definition instead.

-There you'll find a function called `pipeline()`.
+In that file there's a function called `pipeline()`.
-It returns an object that Conducto uses to build the tree in the pane to the right.
+It returns an object that Conducto uses to build the tree to the right.

-There you'll find clues about the problem.
+Explore the pipeline tree to find clues about the problem.

 ## Pipeline Instance